Retirement is a time for relaxation and enjoying the fruits of your hard work.

 Limits On Borrowing Amount

-However, it is important to note that borrowing more means less inheritance for loved ones and higher interest rates over time.
+However, to note that borrowing more means less inheritance for loved ones and higher interest rates over time.

 Alternatives To Equity Release